EU legislation

-• increase cross-border trade and strengthen cooperation between Member States to achieve a better integrated EU market;
+• increase cross-border trade and boost cooperation between Member States to achieve a more integrated EU market;

 • provide more flexibility with a view to integrating the growing share of renewable energy sources into the electricity system;